CreateUNSW/github-pages-workshop/__slides/Going_Further.md

     * could do custom processing using something like webpack
     * publish using Continous Integration

+* Jekyll stuff we didn't talk about:
+  * Data files, can be YAML, JSON, or CSV

 * Other generators
   * [11ty](https://www.11ty.dev/)
     * I've been using it for [UNSW iGEM](https://github.com/UNSW-iGEM/wiki-2020)